 How much free storage does Zotero have?

 Zotero provides 300 MB of free storage.
 It is also possible to purchase 2 GB for $20/year, 6 GB for $60/year, and an unlimited amount of storage for $120/year.

 You can maximize your storage space by disabling automatic attachments and by linking to files stored on your hard drive instead of storing them on the Zotero server.

 Can I take notes on the PDFs stored in my Zotero library?

 Yes, as of March 2021, it is now possible to take notes on the PDFs stored in Zotero with a new "early preview" feature.
 See Zotero's documentation page "Zotero PDF Reader and New Note Editor" for more information.
 This feature is expected to become standard after the Zotero 6 update later this year.
 Note that it is also possible to use Zotero with a PDF reader that allows markups.

 Can I create my own citation style in Zotero?

-Yes, but it requires modifying basic coding on the Citation Style Language (CSL) by following the directions on the documentation pages for editing CSL styles.
-While no formal training in computer coding is required to make these modifications, patience, attention to detail, and a willingness to experiment are necessary.
-Also, as the documentation page on citation styles notes, you can request a style as an alternative route.
+Yes, but it requires modifying basic coding in Citation Style Language (CSL) by following the directions on the documentation pages for editing CSL styles.
+While no formal training in computer coding is required to make these modifications, patience, attention to detail, and a willingness to experiment are highly recommended.
+Also, as the documentation page on citation styles notes, you can alternatively request a style.